Hex lights,

 Living rooms & home features

 Statement ceilings over a kitchen island, dining table or hallway.
+200 lx residential ambient.
 Smaller clusters and bordered layouts work as architectural lighting features.

 Kitchen · Hallway · Feature wall